GE Link Hub vs. Wink Hub — What’s the History?

 ZigBee®, Wi-Fi®, Lutron® Clear Connect®,

-GE Link Hub vs. Wink Hub — The Bottom Line
+GE Link Hub vs. Wink Hub — Our Thoughts

 When choosing between the GE Link Hub vs. Wink Hub, we’d say go with the Wink hub as a part of Wink Bright starter kit.
 The kit comes with the Wink hub 2 and two Sylvania light bulbs.
 Once you have the kit, you can easily connect other compatible light bulbs to the Wink hub.
 Check out the full list of Wink compatible lights here.
 GE Link offers a similar starter kit which includes a GE Link hub and two GE Link bulbs.
 Yet with the GE Link hub you’ll only be able to control the GE Link Bulbs.
 And, if you buy more GE Link bulbs separately, they might not pair with your existing hub due to the firmware incompatibility.